GhaouiYoussef/ImbalancedDataMultiClassification/README.md

-# Crop Health Classification Pipeline
+# Telangana Crop Health Challenge

-## Overview
+## Objective
-This project focuses on classifying crop health using numerical features derived from satellite imagery and field data.
-We decompose the multi-class classification problem into two steps:
+This project aims to predict the health status of crops using numerical and geospatial features extracted from Google Earth data.
+The classification problem is tackled through a stepwise approach, handling class imbalance effectively.
-1. **Healthy vs. Not Healthy (H vs. NH)**: A binary classification to determine if a crop is healthy or not.
-2. **Type of Not Healthy Condition**: A multi-class classification to predict the type of unhealthy condition.

-To handle class imbalance, we applied **SMOTE** (Synthetic Minority Over-sampling Technique) only to augment class 2 in the multi-class classification stage.
+---

-## Data Analysis & Feature Engineering
+## Data Analysis & Preprocessing

+### Data Sources:
+- **Train and Test Data**: Contain crop health labels and geospatial information.
+- **Google Earth Engine Features**: Used for deriving numerical attributes.

-### Data Sources
+### Data Cleaning & Feature Engineering:
+- **Geometry Processing**: Converted WKT-based geometries into geospatial formats.
-- Numerical features extracted from **Google Earth** imagery and other agricultural datasets.
+- **Feature Extraction**: Numerical features were selected and transformed using Yeo-Johnson.
-- Statistical transformations applied to enhance predictive power.

-### Feature Engineering
-- **Grow Time Calculation**: Derived from sowing and harvesting dates.
-- **Statistical Feature Engineering**: Applied transformations such as skewness, kurtosis, and power transformations.
+- **Statistical Feature Engineering**: Derived features such as skewness and kurtosis.
-- **Handling Missing Values**: Imputation using the most frequent strategy.
-- **Feature Selection**: Only numerical features were used for the classifiers after analyzing categorical features and determining their incompatibility with the models.
+- **Categorical Feature Analysis**: Reviewed but ultimately excluded due to poor predictive power.

+---
 ## Classification Approach

+### Decomposition Strategy:
-### Step 1: Healthy vs. Not Healthy (Binary Classification)
+1. **Binary Classification:** Healthy (H) vs Not Healthy (NH)
-- **Model Used**: Logistic Regression
+2. **Multiclass Classification:** Predicting NH subtypes

+### Handling Class Imbalance:
-- **Oversampling**: Applied SMOTE only to class 2 to balance the dataset.
+- **SMOTE applied to augment class 2** in the NH classification.
-- **Evaluation**: Used cross-validation and F1-score for performance measurement.

-### Step 2: Classification of Not Healthy Types (Multi-class Classification)
-- **Ensemble Model with Soft Voting**:
+### Model Selection:
+- **Soft Voting Classifier** combining:
   - Logistic Regression
   - Random Forest
-  - Gradient Boosting Classifier
+  - Gradient Boosting
-- **Cross-Validation Strategy**: 7-fold Stratified Cross-Validation.

-## Categorical Features Analysis
-After thorough analysis, categorical features were excluded from final classification models due to:
-- **High cardinality**: Leading to sparsity and complexity in encoding.
-- **Low predictive power**: Correlation tests showed weak relationships with the target variable.
+- **Logistic Regression** used for NH classification.

+---
-## Results & Performance
+## Results & Findings
-- **Best Threshold for Classification**: 0.36 (F1-score: 0.3367)
+- **Best Threshold:** 0.36 (F1-score: 0.3367)
-- **Weighted F1-score after SMOTE and feature engineering improvements**: Achieved stable and improved classification results with ensemble learning.

-## Conclusion
-This pipeline successfully decomposed the classification task into two stages, leveraged soft voting for robust prediction, and applied statistical feature engineering techniques to enhance performance.
-Future work could explore deep learning techniques for feature extraction from raw imagery data.
+- **Soft Voting improved generalization**, reducing overfitting.
+- **Categorical features were analyzed but not used** due to lack of discriminative power.

+This approach ensures a robust classification pipeline for crop health prediction with a focus on handling imbalanced datasets efficiently.